aws/aws-lambda-builders/designs/Generic_Builder_Interface.md

 Success criteria for the change
 -------------------------------
-A single library and CLI exists, encapsulating the logic of building deployable artifacts from source without inspecting the project's internal structure (e.g. looking for `pom.xml` or `build.gradle`).
+A single library and CLI exists, encapsulating the logic to build deployable artifacts from arbitrary code workspaces.
+It should attempt to infer boiler-plate details such as maven vs gradle for building java, requiring only the language target from the caller.
+"This is a java 1.8 project, build it for me".

 This CLI may be installed directly into the developer's environment or consumable as encapsulated Docker images specific to various langauges/environments.

 User Experience Walkthrough
 ---------------------------